 - Struggling Survivors (24 percent)

 The characteristics of the profiles weren’t determined ahead of time; instead, they evolved as a direct result of what our respondents shared with us.
-Each profile, regardless of their affiliation with Infusionsoft by Keap, was recognizably different from one another.
+Each profile, regardless of their affiliation with Keap, was recognizably different from one another.
 Everyone surveyed was a small business owner, but how they felt about being a business owner was polarized based on their profile.

 The Passionate Creators started their business out of love for what they do, and believes whole-heartedly that passion is a crucial quality of successful small business owners.